 “Those sold at the end of the war have sunk to a very low rate of value indeed,” she wrote in the letter.

 “They are past 'good work' and the majority of them drag out wretched days of toil in the ownership of masters too poor to feed them – too inured to hardship themselves to appreciate, in the faintest degree, the sufferings of animals in their hands.”

 The public responded to Dorothy Brooke’s appeal, first printed on 16 April 1931, with incredible generosity.
 Within three days, the appeal had raised £5,000 – the equivalent of more than £20,000 in today’s money.

-With it, she bought 5,000 ex-warhorses and, with money continuing to come in, the doors were soon opening for Cairo’s first veterinary stable, the Old War Horse Memorial Hospital, which continues to this day.
+With it, she bought 5,000 ex-warhorses and, with money continuing to come in, the doors were soon opening for Cairo’s first veterinary stable, the Old War Horse Memorial Hospital.

 “Happiness comes like a dream of the past to these old horses when we buy them.
 They cock their ears at an English voice, they even whinny with the old familiar smell of bran mash.
 Some few, who still possess the physical energy, roll in ecstasy when they find themselves on a soft straw bed,” she wrote in her diary in 1932.

 Dorothy continued to work tirelessly until her death in 1955, but the strong family association lives on.
 Dorothy’s granddaughter, Ann Searight, was a trustee of the Brooke between 1979 and 2011.
 Currently an honorary vice president, she is committed to its operations.

 Thanks to Dorothy Brooke’s initial appeal – and the continuing generosity of our supporters - the Brooke has grown into the leading international animal welfare charity it is today, with the goal of helping two million working horses, donkeys and mules, by 2016.